|

 I am old enough to remember the days when we went through the neighborhood with our papier-mache pumkins to collect the treats given at every door.
 I never had a store-bought costume.
 Sometimes I was a gypsy complete with jewelry, other times a princess--once I was Little Red Riding Hood with a hooded red cape bought by my mother at a rummage sale.

-It's fun to decorate for this holiday and I try to limit myself to either vintage or hand-crafted Halloween items--and of course, lots of real-live pumpkins, gourds and squash.
+to either vintage or hand-crafted Halloween items--and of course, lots of real-live pumpkins, gourds and squash.
 Pictured below are some vintage items taken last year at Stars.

 I have two movies which have my favorite Halloween scenes--the first is a segment in Meet Me in St. Louis with a very young Margaret O'Brien and the second is a scene in One True Thing with Meryl Streep.
 I don't care for the horror movies--only the nostalgic ones.